-The Icelandic lopapeysa sweater has grown in popularity over the last decade and is one of the most sought-after souvenirs for travellers visiting Iceland.
-As you journey through the island you will find variations of the Lopapeysa worn by babies, children, hipster teenagers and grandparents who all favour this warm and comforting design icon.
+The Icelandic wool sweater, or “lopapeysa”, has grown in popularity over the last decade and is one of the most sought-after souvenirs for travellers visiting Iceland.
+As you journey through the island you will find variations of the lopapeysa worn by babies, children, hipster teenagers and grandparents who all favour this warm and comforting design icon.

-Whilst nowadays the sweaters often feature natural, muted and earthy shades of wool, back in the 50’s, in post-war Iceland, more vibrant, bold colours were used as were popular around the world.
-A natural rebellion against the grey and gloomy period of rationing and shortages.
+Whilst nowadays the sweaters often feature natural, muted and earthy shades of wool, back in the 50’s, in post-war Iceland, more vibrant, bold colours were used; a natural rebellion against the grey and gloomy period of rationing and shortages.
+Today, the lopapeysa is available in a wonderful array of designs and colours and many of them are homemade.

-Today, you will find a wonderful array of designs and colours available and many are still knitted at home by Grandmothers for the children of the family.
-Whilst a relatively recent Icelandic emblem, the lopapeysa embodies the spirit of the Icelandic people.
-A hardworking and long – lasting piece of clothing that combines aesthetics with practicality.
+Whilst a relatively recent Icelandic emblem, the lopapeysa embodies the spirit of the Icelandic people: a hardworking and long lasting piece of clothing that combines aesthetics with practicality.
 It offers warmth, comfort, and protection from the ever-changing and challenging Icelandic elements.